drift check

 Loaded 1 rules from .drift.yaml (provider: gemini)

-- Rule: User API Documentation
+- Rule: User API

 Found 1 code files, total size: 1234 bytes